FAA says it is recalling more aviation-safety inspectors

-Federal officials say they are calling back to work more aviation-safety inspectors who have been idled by the partial government shutdown.
+Federal officials say they are recalling more aviation-safety inspectors who were idled by the partial government shutdown.

-A spokesman for the Federal Aviation Administration said Tuesday the agency expects about 2,200 inspectors to return to the job by the end of this week.
+A spokesman for the Federal Aviation Administration said Tuesday that the agency expects to have about 2,200 inspectors back on the job by the end of this week.

 Unlike air traffic controllers and airport security screeners, the inspectors are deemed non-essential government workers.
 They were furloughed when the shutdown began Dec.
 22.